rebma-io/lab/docs/electronics/passives/resistors.md

 [EIA-96 series of standard resistor values](https://www.hobby-hour.com/electronics/eia96-smd-resistors.php)
 and is typically used on 1% tolerance parts.
-It uses three characters (two numbers and a digit) in which the numbers represent the value (34 = 34th value of the possible range) and the letter represents the multiplier.
+It uses three characters (two numbers and a letter) in which the numbers represent the value (34 = 34th value of the possible range) and the letter represents the multiplier.
 So, 36D is 232k&ohm;, but 71A is 536&ohm;.
 Clear, no?
 There's a special place in hell for this crap.